Spring Silent Retreat: Budding Potential

 - Reconnect with your inner guidance and wisdom

 - Unwind in the tranquil countryside

 - Gain insight from the guidance of senior teachers

 - Relax and strengthen the body and mind through classes in Hatha Yoga, Restorative Yoga, pranayama (breathing practices), and deep relaxation

 The more we are present in the moment, the more we connect with our natural inner strength and balance, experiencing the sacredness and deep joy of daily life.
-A silent retreat offers opportunity to achieve your own inner goals.
+A silent retreat offers the opportunity to achieve your own inner goals.

 You will also have the opportunity to seek support or clarification by asking questions in writing.